RetroPie/RetroPie-Docs/docs/Doom.md

 ### How to Launch Doom IWADs and Mods (PWADs) from Emulationstation using ZDOOM.

+#### To Launch Doom, Ultimate Doom, Doom 2, TNT, Plutonia, Final Doom (IWADS)

+Use the same method for IWADS detailed above for lr-prboom, only set the default emulator to 'zdoom' at launch in the runcommand menu.

 #### To Launch Doom Mods (PWADS)

-To begin, you'll want to use the RetroPie-Setup to install ZDOOM from Optional Packages if you haven't already done so.
-Once installed, we will employ [Rex Claussen's, The Darkest Hour](http://doomnexus.drdteam.org/DH_Pix.html) as an example that can be used for any mod.
+Here, we'll use [Rex Claussen's, The Darkest Hour](http://doomnexus.drdteam.org/DH_Pix.html) as an example that can be used for any mod.

 Go ahead and [Download The Darkest Hour](ftp://ftp.fu-berlin.de/pc/msdos/games/idgames/levels/doom2/Ports/d-f/darkhour.zip).
 Next you will either want to SSH into your Pi, or drop out of EmulationStation using F4 on your keyboard.
 At the command line, type the following to create a directory for the `DarkHour.wad` file from the 'Darkest Hour' download.